Jewish New Year

 Do no regular work, but present an offering made to the LORD by fire.'

 On the first of Tishrei, the seventh month in the Jewish calendar, the Jewish New Year Rosh HaShana is being celebrated in September or the first days of October.
 It is celebrated for two days in the diaspora and for one day in Israel itself.
 The name translates "Head of the Year".
 Jews believe that God finished His creation on this very date.

 It is the civil New Year.
-The religious New Year is in the spring month of Nissan.
+The religious New Year is in the spring month of Aviv (Nissan since Babylon).
 This dichotomization is a result of the Babylonian exile, which is recorded in the Babylonian Talmud.
 The celebration itself is mentioned in Leviticus 23:23-25 and Numeri 29:1-11 and is called Yom Teruah, the day of the Shofar blast.

 The shofar is the horn of a ram that is being blown in remembrance of the planned sacrifice of Isaac which happily did not take place, because God gave Abraham a ram instead.
 This horn is being blown as a solemn recognition of God as King, Protector and Judge and is meant to generally stir up from a thoughtless life style.
 It calls up to reflection and is meant as a praise to God, the Creator.

 Yet not only this - for us as believers in Yeshua, the shofar blast stands for the awaiting of the return of the Messiah:

 For the Lord himself will come down from heaven, with a loud command,

 with the voice of the archangel and with the trumpet call (it should really read Shofar) of God,

 and the dead in Christ will rise first.